ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 _(softly)_
 > Next time.
 We'll be ready next time.

 _As they pack up their makeshift surveillance system, the wind picks up, rustling through the grass.
-For a moment, it almost sounds like whispers carried on the breeze._
+For a moment, it almost sounds like whispers carried on the breeze._b

 **MISTY**